SunriseChu/NotEnoughtFaces/README.md

 ## Support & Community

 Join our [Discord Server](https://discord.gg/zH9fsKkBUP) to get support, submit bug reports, or suggest new face types to add.
+All Updates will now be visiblein #NotEnoughtFaces chanell!

 ---